Table of Contents

 - Checklist after payoff

-- What to do if the payoff process gets messy
+- What should you do if the payoff process gets messy?

 - Bottom line